Full-time: 4 years

 Our degrees with a foundation year are continuous, meaning that you won’t need to apply again once you have successfully completed the first year.

-No.1in the UK for student satisfaction in Biosciences with teaching and feedback*
+No.1in the UK for student satisfaction with teaching on the course - BSc (Hons) Zoology*

 Zoology at Derby